sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>Substructure annotation view.</figcaption>
 </figure>

-Peaks in the fragmentation spectrum are color coded as follows:
+Peaks in the fragmentation spectrum are color-coded as follows:

--Black peaks:  Peaks that are not used to explain the molecular formula of the candidate, and are as such not part of the fragmentation tree (just like in the "Formulas" tab).
-Usually, these peaks can be considered as noise or not explainable by the precursor ions molecular formula.
+- **Black peaks:** These peaks are not used to explain the molecular formula of the candidate and are not part of the fragmentation tree (similar to spectrum in the [Formulas view](#formulas-tab).
+Typically, these peaks are considered noise or are not explainable by the precursor ion's molecular formula.

--Green peaks: Peaks that are used to explain the molecular formula of the candidate, and as such are part of the fragmentation tree (just like in the "Formulas" tab), but do not have a substructure associated to them (see below)
+- **Green peaks:** These peaks are part of the fragmentation tree and thus used to explain the molecular formula of the candidate.
+However, they do not have a substructure associated to them.

--Purple peaks: Peaks that are used to explain the molecular formula of the candidate, AND can be associated to a specific substrucure of the candidate's structure.
-Possible substructures are combinatorially generated and then scored against the peaks in the spectrum, with the highest scoring substructure for each peak being displayed on the right.
-Blue atoms and bonds make the substructure, while red bonds denote the fragmentation that would have needed to occur for that fragment to be formed.
+- **Purple peaks:** These peaks are used to explain the molecular formula of the candidate, AND can be associated to a specific substrucure of the candidate's structure.
+Substructures are  generated combinatorially and then scored against the peaks, with the highest scoring substructure for each peak displayed on the right.
+In the presented structure, blue atoms and bonds represent the substructure, while red bonds indicate the fragmentation that would have occurred to form this fragment.

-Peaks can be navigated by left-clicking on them, or using the arrow keys.
+You can navigated through the peaks using left-click or the arrow keys.

-### Library matches tab
+### Library Matches view {#library-matches-tab}

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/library_matches.png" | relative_url }})